 - Click on Newest, in the window, to upload the last stored experiment data and then click on the Load Experiment button. - Observe the graph and the pre-trigger area too.

 4.2.7 Setting up two sensors with triggers

-- Connect a Temperature sensor to the Light sensor or to the USB module - Click on the Main button to go back to the main screen.
+- Connect a Temperature sensor to the Light sensor or to the USB module - Click on the Main Screen.